 The arrangement pattern of your furniture should captivate the minds of your prospects.
 You should present an appealing space offering.
 If the furniture is too small, a workable option could be your family and friends.
 You don’t want to expose all the flaws in the building and lose the emotional connection of your prospects.

-If you have questions or contributions, kindly drop them in the comments section below or call us.
+If you have questions or contributions, kindly drop them in the comments section below or contact us.
 We’d be glad to read them.